l2beat/l2beat/packages/backend/discovery/eigenda/ethereum/diffHistory.md

 ## Description

 RegistryCoordinator upgrade: two new variables lastEjectionTimestamp, and ejectionCooldown.
-Once ejected, operators now need to wait for the cooldown period the end before they can reregister (currently 7 days).
+Once ejected, operators now need to wait for the cooldown period to end before they can reregister (currently 7 days).

 ## Watched changes